abhi18av/nf-tower-docusaurus/docs/compute_gke.md

 **4.** Select the **Location** where the GKE cluster is located.

-:::caution Regional and zonal clusters
+:::info Regional and zonal clusters
 GKE clusters can be either *regional* or *zonal*.
 For example, `us-west1` identifies the United States West-Coast region which has three zones: `us-west1-a`, `us-west1-b`, and `us-west1-c`.

 Tower self-completion only shows regions.
 You should manually edit this field if your GKE cluster was created zonally rather than regionally.